 I have recently discovered the joys of cooking!
 Well, at least under the guidance of a certified instructor at L'Academie de Cuisine in Bethesda.
 So far I know the different cuts of beef, how to prepare them, and how NOT to roll sushi!

 I majored in English in college, so I have a special fondness for Shakespeare and try to see a play at the Folger or Shakespeare Theatre a few times a year.
 I'm especially excited about the staging of Macbeth at the Folger this spring.
 Since it's co-produced by Teller (of Penn & Teller fame), the rumor is that levitation and over-the-top gore abound!

 Surprisingly, I don't really have a long list of qualifications about my ideal fish.
 Several traits are important to me...optimism, kindness, honesty, intelligence...but I have often found that most superficial things that you think are absolutely necessary fall by the wayside when you meet someone special.
-I'm hoping it might be you. :-)

-A first date is a great opportunity to learn a lot about each other, so going somewhere where we can talk (hopefully while doing something fun to ease the nervousness!) is a must...maybe a museum, cooking class, miniature golf, or trip to a winery followed by a nice dinner. :-)
+A first date is a great opportunity to learn a lot about each other, so going somewhere where we can talk (hopefully while doing something fun to ease the nervousness!) is a must...maybe a museum, pottery painting, cooking class, miniature golf, or trip to a winery followed by a nice dinner. :-)